UTH

 Parent education

 This program educates parents about HPV and motivates them to vaccinate their adolescent children.
-Facilitators (community health workers, clinic staff, or other health professionals) are trained to deliver a single HPV education session to parents with adolescent children who have not started or completed the HPV vaccine series.
+Facilitators (community health workers, clinic staff, or other health professionals) are trained to deliver a single HPV education session to parents with children aged 9-17 who have not started or completed the HPV vaccine series.

-The program includes two educational resources, which facilitators use to educate parents about HPV, and address any concerns about the HPV vaccine.
+The program includes two educational resources facilitators use to educate parents about HPV and address any concerns about the HPV vaccine.

 • Fotonovela: The fotonovela is a brochure commonly used in Hispanic communities.
 It is similar to a comic book, using photographs and dialogue boxes to present information about HPV and HPV vaccination.
 It follows the same story as the TIMI and addresses common barriers to HPV vaccination.
-A printable electronic version can be found here.
+A printable electronic version can be found here: English and Spanish

 Education sessions take approximately 30-40 minutes and can be delivered in clinical or community settings.
-Click here for a detailed, printable step-by-step guide on how to deliver an HPV education session to parents.
+Click here for a detailed, printable step-by-step guide on delivering an HPV education session to parents.

 parent training